EnzoVictorin/Environment/README.md

 ```

 ## Browser extensions
-After running this script, LibreWolf will not load the extensions.
-Go to the settings menu of LibreWolf to fix it.
+After running this script, Firefox will not load the extensions.
+Go to the settings menu of Firefox to fix it.

 # License
 This script is licensed under [GNU GPLv3](./LICENSE).